 Marketing authorisation holders (MAH) can apply for a separate authorisation for a dose-dispensing pack size.
 The term dose-dispensing package is used to describe a pack size for a medicinal product separately approved for dose-dispensing, which is used when dispensing medicines as single doses for individual patients for a specified treatment period.
-Medicines that have been granted marketing authorisation through the national, mutual recognition and centralised procedures can apply for an authorisation for a dose-dispensing pack size under the Type IB variation procedure.
+Medicines that have been granted marketing authorisation through the national, mutual recognition and decentralised procedures can apply for an authorisation for a dose-dispensing pack size under the Type IB variation procedure.

 Applying for a dose-dispensing package

 Marketing authorisations for dose-dispensing pack sizes are granted under the standard variation procedure.
-Regardless of the procedure used for the initial marketing authorisation (i.e. national, mutual recognition or centralised) the variation is always granted under the national procedure.
+Regardless of the procedure used for the initial marketing authorisation (i.e. national, mutual recognition or decentralised) the variation is always granted under the national procedure.
 Applicants should use a Type IB, B.II.e.5.z, variation application.
 The procedure and fees are in line with other national Type IB variations.